 Live streaming is growing ever more popular, leading to a huge variety of streaming software tools on the market in 2019.

-Whether you’re a content creator who’s new to live streaming or you’re a business owner who live streams as a main source of revenue, you can rest assured there’s a solution out there suited for you.
-But what are the principal differences between the options, and how to decide which streaming software is best for you?
-We will try to help answer those questions.
+Whether you’re a content creator who’s new to live streaming or you’re a business owner who live streams as a main source of revenue, you can rest assured there’s a solution out there suitable for you.
+But what are the principal differences between the options, and how do you decide which streaming software is best for you?
+We’re here to help you answer those questions.

 Each of these software options comes with basic live streaming and recording features.
-This includes single-destination RTMP streaming, multiple video sources and layouts, chroma key (i.e. green screen), live switching, and custom transitions.
-However, each software has its own advantages, disadvantages, and ideal use cases which are important to consider before making your selection.
+This includes single-destination RTMP streaming, multiple video sources and layouts, chroma key (i.e., green screen), live switching, and custom transitions.
+However, each software has its own advantages, disadvantages, and ideal use cases that are important to consider before making your selection.

-Being an open source project, however, OBS Studio is a highly customizable.
+As an open-source project, however, OBS Studio is highly customizable.
 New features and plugins are being released by the developer community all the time.
 This means that if you are willing to tinker with it, there is an impressive amount of functionality you can get out of OBS.

 This however also means there is no centralized user support team to help you out if you’re having trouble.
 You need to be self-reliant and figure things out for yourself.
 This usually isn’t an issue for relatively tech-savvy users who are able to set-up and troubleshoot independently, but newer users might face difficulties.
-Lucky for beginners, there is a multitude of guides and tutorial videos on the web to help.
+Luckily for beginners, there are numerous guides and tutorial videos on the web to help.

 Bottom line: Great for technical users in search of a free solution with no need for advanced features like virtual sets, multi-streaming, and guest hosting.

 Streamlabs OBS feels very similar to OBS Studio, but with a more slick and user-friendly design.
 Almost everything you need is conveniently grouped in the Streamlabs Dashboard.
-Many features, which could only be accessed via plugins in OBS Studio were made standard in SLOBS.
-This includes social widgets (donation and subs tracking, real time game alerts, chatbox, etc.), thousands of free overlays, face masks, audio filters, a video editor, and other fun stuff.
-SLOBS also has better support than OBS Studio, featuring real time troubleshooter and realtime Discord support.
+Many features that could only be accessed via plugins in OBS Studio were made standard in SLOBS.
+This includes social widgets (donation and subs tracking, real-time game alerts, chatbox, etc.), thousands of free overlays, face masks, audio filters, a video editor, and other fun stuff.
+SLOBS also has better support than OBS Studio, featuring real-time troubleshooting and real-time Discord support.